 - Economic Mobility– Promote equity for every individual by providing access to high-quality employment and advancement opportunities

 - Systems Change– An accessible and effective workforce system exists to advance equity for individuals and to promote the community and economic development goals of the region

 A few highlights of some of our progress to-date:

 To ensure our region’s businesses have access to the skilled workers they need to recover and grow, WSW and its Columbia-Willamette Workforce Collaborative partners have launched a Quality Jobs Initiative and are working closely with business, community, and education partners to define what high-quality work means for our region and how we can come together to support a high-quality job for everyone.

 As our business team forms its Quality Jobs strategy, they are engaging with businesses on a variety of issues, among them:

-- Hiring strategies to increase opportunities for non-dominant populations.
+- Hiring strategies to increase opportunities for historically-excluded populations.
 Analyzing job descriptions to remove job requirements that could potentially and inadvertently exclude candidates.
 For example, requiring higher education degrees when not truly necessary to perform essential work functions, decreasing or removing years of experience requirements).
 And using language to market positions, rather than listing requirements.